 S.Africa’s Zuma dedicates election win to Mandela

-South African President Jacob Zuma has dedicated his ANC's landslide victory in this week's elections to Nelson Mandela, 20 years to the day after the late liberation leader's inauguration.
+South African President Jacob Zuma Saturday dedicated his ANC's landslide victory in this week's elections to Nelson Mandela, 20 years to the day of the late liberation leader's inauguration.

-“We dedicate our victory to Madiba’s memory, and pledge to continue taking forward his legacy and that of his peers and forebears,” Zuma said Saturday, using Mandela’s clan name.
+“We dedicate our victory to Madiba’s memory, and pledge to continue taking forward his legacy and that of his peers and forebears,” Zuma said, using Mandela’s clan name

 The party’s 62.15 percent share of the vote meant an “overwhelming mandate” for a fifth term in government since the end of white-minority rule, said Zuma, speaking publicly for the first time on the vote results.